 Lawrence has a B.Sc.
 (Victoria) and M.Sc.
 (Queen’s) in Computer Science.
 After working for six years as a software, robotics, and distance-education research assistant at the Royal Military College of Canada, Lawrence completed a Master of Space Studies degree at the International Space University in Strasbourg, France.

-Following ISU, Larry worked for 12 years at MDA in Vancouver in the Space Missions Group with several different mission responsibilities (launch contract management; orbit, propulsion, power, coverage modelling) for a number of spacecraft missions (RADARSAT-2, RapidEye, CASSIOPE, Sapphire).
+Following ISU, Lawrence worked for 12 years at MDA in Vancouver in the Space Missions Group with several different mission responsibilities (launch contract management; orbit, propulsion, power, coverage modelling) for a number of spacecraft missions (RADARSAT-2, RapidEye, CASSIOPE, Sapphire).

-Larry is married with two young daughters, and if he has any spare time he enjoys golf, cycling, scuba diving, hiking, and playing drums.
+Lawrence is married with two young daughters, and if he has any spare time he enjoys golf, cycling, scuba diving, hiking, and playing drums.
 He is also a Director of the Artificial Reef Society of British Columbia, a group which has used six ships and one Boeing 737 airplane in the coastal waters of B.C. to create environmentally- and economically-sustainable "artificial reefs".